 Betsy supervises special education student teachers at Lee University in Cleveland, TN.
 She is a retired Work-based Learning Coordinator for Ooltewah High School in Ooltewah, Tennessee and a past Transition Coordinator for the Bradley County Schools in Cleveland, TN, and a Vocational Rehabilitation Case Manager.
 She has worked with the Project Discovery curriculum both in implementing it with students with special needs at the local level and in training schools and districts nationwide on its use for over 15 years.
 Mrs. Gentry holds a Master of Arts in Teaching-Special Education from Lee University and is a past Council for Exceptional Children Special Educator of the Year.
 She is an expert on transition issues and a frequent state and national speaker.

 Holly has over 24 years’ experience working with teachers of students with special needs to assist with curriculum and instruction.
-She is currently the Special Education Department Chair in Kershaw County, SC where she has held that position for 14 years.
+She is currently a Special Education Teacher at Dutch Fork High School in Irmo, SC.
 Holly is actively involved in all areas of education including curriculum development, teacher mentoring, transition services and community work.
 Previously, Holly, a Teacher of the Year Award Recipient, trained and mentored Applied Behavior Therapists and held the position of Autism Itinerant.
 She has used Project Discovery in her classroom for over 10 years.
 Holly holds a Master of Education from Lesley College in Cambridge, Massachusetts and a B.S. in Special Education from Winthrop University in Rock Hill, SC.

 Lori DyerAcademic Director